A Mathematical Framework for Linear Response Theory for Nonautonomous Systems: Uniform exponential loss of memory for composition of operators satisfying a common Lasota Yorke inequality.

 Given the clear theoretical as well as practical relevance of this approach to the problem of studying the response of a system to perturbations, it seems highly relevant to investigate whether these results can be extended to the case of non-autonomous reference dynamics.

-\section{A general uniform exponential loss of memory result for composition of nearby operators satisfying a common Lasota Yorke inequality.}
+\section{Uniform exponential loss of memory for composition of operators satisfying a common Lasota Yorke inequality.}

-In this section, we show a relatively simple and general argument (see \cite{GF} or \cite{Galatolo2015} for similar ones) that establishes exponential loss of memory for a sequential composition of operators which are nearby in a mixed topology.
+In this section, we show a relatively simple and general argument (see \cite{GF} or \cite{Galatolo2015} for similar ones) that establishes exponential loss of memory for a sequential composition of operators which are nearby { or slowly varying} in a mixed topology. {We first consider sequential compositions of operators which are all close, in the mixed strong--weak topology, to a fixed reference operator \(L_0\) with convergence to equilibrium.
+We then show that the same argument applies to slowly varying families, provided the convergence-to-equilibrium assumption is uniformly satisfied along the family.}

 Let $B_{w}$ and $B_{s}$ be normed vector spaces of { signed measures on $X$.} Suppose $(B_{s},||~||_{s})\subseteq $ $(B_{w},||~||_{w})$ and $||~||_{s}\geq ||~||_{w}$.
 Let us consider a sequence of bounded linear Markov operators $\{L_{i}\}_{i\in \mathbb{N}}:B_{s}\rightarrow B_{s}.$ \ We will suppose furthermore that the following assumptions are satisfied by the $ L_{i}$: